computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 # Part 1: Exploring Analogies and Other Word Pair Relationships

 Word2vec is a very cool word embedding method that was developed by Thomas Mikolov and his collaborators.
-One of the notworthy things about the method is that it can be used to solve word analogy problems like man is to king as woman is to [blank]
+One of the noteworthy things about the method is that it can be used to solve word analogy problems like man is to king as woman is to [blank]
 The way that it works is to perform vector math.
 They take the vectors representing *king*, *man* and *woman* and perform some vector arithmetic to produce a vector that is close to the expected answer.
 $king−man+woman \approx queen$